 Ionization activates the production of free radicals in the human body cells and may cause changes in the structure of the chromosomes of the cell membrane (mechanisms associated with cancer development).

-Elevated levels of radiation can cause nausea, vomiting, burns, hair loss, infertility, impairment of the immune system and an increased incidence of certain types of cancer death.
+Elevated levels of radiation can cause nausea, vomiting, burns, hair loss, infertility, impairment of the immune system and an increased incidence of certain types of cancer related death.

-Especially for radioactive radon gas, which is the main source of population exposure to radiation, the World Health Organization states that it is, after smoking, the second most important cause of lung cancer (the most common cause of cancer death ).
+Especially for radioactive radon gas, which is the main source of population exposure to radiation, the World Health Organization states that it is, after smoking, the second most significant cause of lung cancer (the most common cause of cancer death ).

 Where do we receive radioactivity from?

-- 11% from radioactive isotopes that are naturally present in our body itself or spending through food
+- 11% comes from radioactive isotopes that are naturally present in our body itself or spending through food

-Recent statistics from Germany show that due to the frequent mammograms, CT scans and similar medical procedures, the total amount of radiation we receive from artificial sources is now equivalent to that from natural sources .
+Recent statistics from Germany show that due to the frequent mammograms, CT scans and similar medical procedures the total amount of radiation we receive from artificial sources is now equivalent to that from natural sources .

 Where do we often record elevated radioactivity levels?

-- Near building materials with high radioactive ingredients (eg various ceramic tiles, granite counters, bricks, cement, pumice stones of volcanic ash, phosphogypsum, etc.)
+- Near building materials with high radioactive ingredients (eg. various ceramic tiles, granite counters, bricks, cement, pumice stones of volcanic ash, phosphogypsum, etc.)

-- In food with radioactive residues (eg vegetables, milk, meat and fish from the affected areas of radioactivity in Japan and neighboring regions - anything produced after March 12, 2011).
+- In food with radioactive residues (eg. vegetables, milk, meat and fish from the affected areas of radioactivity in Japan and neighboring regions - anything produced after March 12, 2011).
 In watches that glow, pottery, ionization fire detectors etc.

 - In kitchens that run on natural gas